labs-lang/sliver-cadp/sliver/README.txt

     3. extract the entire package contents in /workspace

-    4. set execution permissions (chmod +x) for sliver.py and cbmc-simulator
+    4. set execution permissions (chmod +x) for sliver.py and labs/LabsTranslate

-    5. optionally set execution permissions also for cseq/cseq.py (required to use the cseq backend)

     * Usage *